ironsheep/P2-vscode-extensions/README.md

 ## Features
 - Syntax Highlighting for both Spin2 and Pasm2 including all Streamer and Smart Pin Symbols
 - File Navigation
+- Works with your favorite VSCode themes
-- Companion Themes (orginal and my development theme)
+- Offers companion Themes (orginal and my development theme)

 ### Up next
 - Build and download support (using external compiler and download tool) - *Still figuring this out*